brown-band/website/pages/scripts/1998-1999/fall/dartmouth.md

 We proudly present a grupulous group\
 That will wow you all down with a hearty ka-zoop!\
 So all of you fans, let’s give them a hand!\
-It’s the Brown University "Buppulous" Band!
+It’s the Brown University “Buppulous” Band!

 :sd[Band gallops onto field, forms champagne glass.]